vimus/vimus/README.markdown

 * If the host is not provided as a command-line option, vimus falls back to the environment variables `MPD_HOST`.
 Similarly, if the port is not provided as a command-line option, it falls back to the environment variable `MPD_PORT`.
 * If neither of these is given, vimus uses the default host of `localhost` and the default port at `6600`.

-It is not currently possible to specify the host or port in your `.vimusrc`.
+It is not currently possible to specify the host or port in your `vimusrc`.

 ### Recipes